CompPhysics/MachineLearning/doc/LectureNotes/_build/html/_sources/schedule.md

   - For PCA, see lecture notes chapter 11 and Geron's text chapter 8
 ###  Week 44 October 31-November 4
 - Lab Wednesday: Work on project 2
-- Lecture Thursday: Summary on PCA and discussion of Clustering for unsupervised learning.
-Decision trees, classification and regression
+- Lecture Thursday: Decision trees, basic algorithms for classification and regression
   - Video of Lecture at
-- Lecture Friday: Decision trees, basic algorithms
+- Lecture Friday: From trees to forests and ensemble methods
   - Video of Lecture at
 - Reading recommendations:
   - See lecture notes for week 44 at https://compphysics.github.io/MachineLearning/doc/web/course.html.
   - Hastie et al sections 9.1 and 9.2.
-Geron's text chapter 6 (Decision trees) and chapter 8 on PCA and Clustering
+Geron's text chapter 6 (Decision trees)

 ###  Week 45 November 7-11
 - Lab Wednesday: Work on project 2, project 3 available.